EntangleTimeOut/secs-simulator/README-added-features-ja-en.md

 - Color coding: Equipment=green, Host=blue, Others=default.
 - SECS-I traffic (messages/blocks) is included in classification, coloring, and filtering.
 - Layout adjustments to ensure all controls are visible without clipping.
+- HSMS support, linked to switching between Equipment and Host on the initial setting screen.

 ### 3) Startup option extension
 - `--auto-add <path>`